• Share this on:

 Health awareness among younger generations

-Growing awareness among Europeans about a healthy lifestyle is increasing demand for healthy food and beverage products.
+Growing awareness of healthy lifestyles among Europeans is increasing demand for healthy food and beverage products.
 According to the INC, a recent survey by IRI International found that two-thirds (70%) of people across Europe buy healthy foods, and that 60% believe eating more fruit and vegetables will make them healthier.
 Recently, several high-profile incidents have also raised questions about food safety at retail chains, making people increasingly mindful of food quality.
 Demand for ‘free from’, ‘organic’ and ‘vegetarian’ products is rising.
 Penetration levels of each category are already significant, with organic and vegetarian food accounting for 53% and 39%, respectively, of all consumer food purchases.

 Environmental awareness